Home Blog Lares Trek; All you need to KNOW before…

 LOCAL PEOPLE ALONG THE LARES VALLEY

-Locals, brightly adorned in traditional colorfull clothing, do try to sell you (at very cheap prices compared to Cusco) high quality home.hand made weavings.
-There are some beautiful items to buy.
+Locals, brightly adorned in traditional colorfull clothing, do try to sell you.
+At very cheap prices compared to Cusco.
+Hand made weavings, that are some beautiful items to buy.

-Have the privilege to interact with the local people and learn about their way of life and culture, all in Quechua language which is what Inkas spoke.
+Have the privilege to interact with the local people and learn about their way of life and culture.
+An experience hosted in their native language, Quechua.

-Magnificent walking was all topped off with a soak in Lares’ famous hot springs, up to 44 degrees in one pool the perfect way to end the hike.
+Magnificent hike topped off with a soak in Lares’ famous hot springs.
+With up to 44 degrees in one pool the perfect, this is the way to end the hike.

 Enjoy the incredibly picturesque, with majestic ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas with SAM Travel Peru